Spinal Rehabilitation Center: Injury and Paralysis Information

 The level of injury to the spinal cord is helpful in predicting what parts of the body might be affected by paralysis and loss of function.
-Remember that in incomplete injuries, there will be some variation in these prognoses.
+Remember that in incomplete spinal cord injuries, there will be some variation in these prognoses.

 Cervical (neck) injuries usually result in quadriplegia.
 Injuries above the C-4 level may require a ventilator for the person to breathe.
 C-5 injuries often result in shoulder and biceps control, but no control at the wrist or hand.
 C-6 injuries generally yield wrist control, but no hand function.

 Individuals with C-7 and T-1 injuries can straighten their arms, but still may have dexterity problems with the hand and fingers.
 Injuries at the thoracic level and below result in paraplegia, with the hands not affected.
 At T-1 to T-8, there is most often control of the hands, but poor trunk control resulting from a lack of abdominal muscle control.
 Lower thoracic injuries (T-9 to T-12) allow good trunk control and good abdominal muscle control.
 Sitting balance is very good.
 Lumbar and sacral spinal cord injuries yield decreasing control of the hip flexors and legs.

 Besides a loss of sensation or motor function, individuals with spinal cord injury also experience other changes.
 For example, they may experience dysfunction of the bowel and bladder.
 Very high injuries (C-1, C-2) can result in a loss of many involuntary functions, including the ability to breathe, necessitating breathing aids such as mechanical ventilators or diaphragmatic pacemakers.

-Other effects of spinal cord injury may include low blood pressure, inability to regulate blood pressure effectively, reduced control of body temperature, inability to sweat below the level of injury and chronic pain.
+Other effects of spinal cord injury and paralysis may include low blood pressure, inability to regulate blood pressure effectively, reduced control of body temperature, inability to sweat below the level of injury and chronic pain.

 Currently, there is no cure for spinal cord injury.
 There are researchers studying this problem, and there have been many advances in the lab.